Sequoia-Fabrica/sequoia_fabrica_blog/README.md

 We've integrated [Pages CMS](https://pagescms.org/) for easy content management:

-1. **Access Pages CMS**: Open your repository in Pages CMS to manage content through an intuitive interface
+1. **Access Pages CMS**: Open this repository in Pages CMS to manage content through an intuitive interface
 2. **Edit Content**: Use the web-based editor to create and edit blog posts, pages, and manage media
 3. **Media Management**: Upload and organize images through the integrated media browser
 4. **No Git Knowledge Required**: Perfect for content editors who prefer a visual interface